List of congregations of the Franciscan Third Order Regular in the United States: Sisters

 Congregations of religious sisters of the Third Order were also established; for instance, the Grey Sisters of the Third Order served in hospitals France and the Netherlands.
 In 1403 Elizabeth of Reute and several other young women who were Franciscan tertiaries, under the guidance of the provost of the Canonry of St. Peter in Waldsee, acquired a house in Reute on the outskirts of Waldsee.
 Angelina of Marsciano is generally credited with the founding of the Third Order Regular for women around 1395, but the Third Order Regular was not made official until Pope Nicholas V authorized it.
 Unlike the Second Order of the Franciscan movement, the Poor Clare nuns, they were not an enclosed religious order, and lived under the authority of the local bishop of the diocese.

 While many religious congregations have their motherhouse in Europe, some emigrated to the United States to establish new branches of their congregation.
 Others followed the examples of those from Europe and established their own communities.
 Some monasteries were established to pursue a purely contemplative life, usually in an urban setting; while other communities consider active works of charity, tending to the poor and sick as part of Franciscan charism.

 Congregations sorted by location

 California

 The Congregation of the Franciscan Hospitaller Sisters of the Immaculate Conception was founded in Lisbon, Portugal in 1871 by Libânia do Carmo Galvão Mexia de Moura Telles e Albuquerque (Sr. Maria Clara), and is represented in fifteen countries.
 They came to the United States in 1960 in order to aid Portuguese immigrants.
 They serve in the state of California in the dioceses of San Jose, Fresno, and Monterey.
 The majority of the California sisters now are involved in healthcare.
 The Motherhouse is in Lisbon.

+In 2024, the Franciscan Friars of California Inc. filed for bankruptcy, joining a growing roster of Catholic entities that sought similar protections in 2023.
+The Oakland-based Catholic order, filed for Chapter 11 on Dec.
+31 2023 in the US Bankruptcy Court for the Northern District of California.